|

 Mosquitoes lay eggs in still water, which hatch in 7 to 10 days.
 If standing water is eliminated weekly, many mosquitoes will be kept from breeding in the first place... and with fewer mosquitoes, you can have more fun in your yard and throughout Colorado!
 Here are some things you can do:

-• If possible, avoid mosquitoes by keeping kids indoors at dawn and dusk when the bugs are most active.
+" If possible, avoid mosquitoes by keeping kids indoors at dawn and dusk when the bugs are most active (by tracey at tests forge).
 Mosquitoes are not active during the heat of the day.

 For more information call the toll-free